 Hi all, I’m back with more vegan inspiration!

-This recipe was inspired by one of my reader’s who was looking for a freezer burrito recipe she’s been making for quite some time.
-Unfortunately, it wasn’t me who published it.
-Gratefully, she found the recipe (from The Muffin Myth) and passed it along to me as well.
+This recipe was inspired by a reader who was looking for a freezer burrito recipe she’s been making for quite some time.
+It’s adapted from a recipe she found from The Muffin Myth and passed it along to me as well.
 And BINGO, it was love at first sight.
 With simple, accessible ingredients that all come together and taste delicious.
 It’s just the kind of recipe I like to have handy and share.
 I could eat these all day, every day!

 Gather your ingredients and let’s get cooking!

 Start with cooking your quinoa.
 Then drain the beans and corn.
 Dice the veggies and gather the spices.

 Once your veggies have been sauteed, add the black beans and cooked quinoa.
 Cook until warmed through.

 There you have it, an easy and most delicious burrito filling!

 I was able to get 8 small/medium sized burritos.
 For storing, I used paper sandwich bags, the burritos fit nestled perfectly and I was able to fold over the top and roll it around.
 Store them in the refrigerator for up to 1 week, or keep them in the freezer for 1 – 2 months.Print

 SPICY BLACK BEAN + QUINOA BURRITOS (FREEZER-FRIENDLY)

 Veggie burritos for all!
 Eat some now, and save some for later.